JadeAtyla/Enrollment-System/Backend/README.md

 # Put you backend codes here
-pipenv install django djangorestframework pipenv install django-cors-headers pipenv install djangorestframework-simplejwt pipenv install pymongo pipenv install python-dotenv
+pip install django djangorestframework pip install django-cors-headers pip install djangorestframework-simplejwt pip install pip install python-dotenv

 # NOTE: must run this to use dependencies installed for backend
-pipenv shell # to activate enviroment
+pip shell # to activate enviroment

 # If hosted database will be use change this in .env
 DB_HOST=briaraujvkkiast9gz9o-mysql.services.clever-cloud.com